klaytn/aa-bundler/README.md

 ## Prerequisites

 - Go 1.19 or later
-- Access to a node with `debug` API enabled for custom tracing.
+- Access to a node with `debug_traceCall` API enabled for custom JavaScript tracing.

 ## Setup